jsphkm/colorpicker-client/README.md

 <img src='https://user-images.githubusercontent.com/28643797/47056558-cc115e00-d171-11e8-84f6-1e93b5c17983.png' alt='editor-portrait' width='300' />

 This editor has HSL color sliders which updates the color palette in real time.
-Add and Remove button will allow you to add more colors to the palette.
+Add and Remove buttons will allow you to add or remove more colors to the palette.

 ## Dashboard
 <img src='https://user-images.githubusercontent.com/28643797/47056526-a421fa80-d171-11e8-9b8b-46d45805722c.png' alt='palettes-portrait' width='300' />